dkimmet/Group-9/README.md

-# Signature-Matching
+# Signature verification
-Application to detect the similarity of two signatures.

-This Application helps mathematically evaluate similarity of two signatures.
+This Application helps mathematically evaluate the similarity of the uploaded signature to the database.
-Simply capture or upload the picture of both signatures to be compared.
-Both the images will be displayed on the screen that are being compared.
-The popup will show the percentage match of the signatures.
-The signatures are compared using structural_similarity in skimage.metrics package.
+When a match doesn't reach 85% certainty, the program will open a single window for the user to compare the next closest match.
+This program uses the skimage.metrics package.

 ## Prerequisites
 1. Python >=3.6